 The other function the cork layer fulfills is to provide extra vibration damping when riding on

 The Loaded Icarus and Tesseract also have cork, though as a bottom layer for vibration absorption.
 The Tarab uses cork in a novel way as a low-key alternative to grip tape.

 Speaking of grip tape, the Tarab’s grip design is again tailored with great care, reinforced over the kicks and more discrete in the center not get in the way of

 I’ll wrap up this article with a quick look at the complete setups Loaded recommends for the Tarab.

-The main and most affordable config (Amazon page) has Paris 180mm 50º RKP trucks and Orangatang Stimulus 70mm wheels, 80A or 86A durometer.
+The main and most affordable config (see it on this Amazon page) has Paris 180mm 50º RKP trucks and Orangatang Stimulus 70mm wheels, 80A or 86A durometer.

 This is a dancing, carving and mellow freestyle-oriented type of config, with the Paris longboard trucks making for smooth and controlled turning and the Stimulus wheels providing

 The alternative setup Loaded recommends, “Lofti’s config” – pricier, see it here on Loaded’s website – focuses on a more aggressive freestyle style of riding.
 It includes Paris Savant 180mm 50º trucks for heavy landing tricks.

 The Savants are known to be very responsive and resistant to bending.
 Lofti pairs the Savants with Nipple bushings for even more responsiveness in the trucks.